gani88/Shipping-Company-API/README.md

 ## Use Cases

 ### Native Query Usage
 Native queries are used for searching customers and containers.
 This allows for more complex and optimized queries directly executed in the database.
+Native queries also used when register Customer, then it will give a response to Front-End.

 ### Java Stream Usage
 Java Stream are used in `ShipmentServiceImpl` for mapping data that originally inputted in shipment request to their